Davidevlops/JS-DSA/Data-structures-trees.md

 - **Tries:** A cyclic graph is a type of graph that contains at least one cycle, which is a closed path in the graph where the starting node and ending node are the same.
 In other words, a cyclic graph is a graph that has a sequence of edges that forms a loop, allowing traversal from a node back to itself by following the edges of the cycle.

-- **Acyclic Graph:** An acyclic graph, also known as a DAG (Directed Acyclic Graph), is a type of graph that does not contain any cycles.
-In other words, it is a directed graph in which it is impossible to traverse through the graph and return to the starting node by following the direction of the edges.

 An implementation of a graph with various operations is illustrated below.

 ```js